Cumberland/Cumbria County Council Homes

 - Lark Hall (Girls), Scotland Road, Penrith

-- Scotby House, Scotby
+- Scotby House, Park Road, Scotby

 - Geltsdale, The Plains, Wetheral

-- Community Home, 30 Overend Road, Whitehaven
+- Family Group Home, 30 Overend Road, Whitehaven

-- Community Home, Allerdale, Longthwaite Road, Wigton
+- Family Group Home, Allerdale/Leaside, Longthwaite Road, Wigton

-- Greenhill, Red Dial, Wigton
+- Family Group Home, Greenhill, Red Dial, Wigton

-- Community Home, 71 Wastwater Avenue, Workington
+- Family Group Home, 71 Wastwater Avenue, Workington

 The involvement of local authorities in the running of children's homes dates from 1930, when they took over the running of the poor relief system previously administered by Boards of Guardians.
 Surviving records for council-run children's homes may be held in each council's own internal archives.
 Prior to 1991, however, when a legal requirement was introduced for councils to retain records of children leaving their care, the survival of such records is very variable.
 Contact details for local authorities in the UK can be found on the website of the Care Leavers Association (CLA).
 The CLA also provides guidance on accessing childhood care files, which are normally only open to the individuals they relate to.